 Promote a culture where taking breaks is encouraged.

-3. Hybrid Work Creates Scheduling Challenges
+3. Hybrid Approach Creates Scheduling Challenges

 Hybrid teams introduce coordination challenges that traditional offices did not have.